 Late 90s – 2000′s/Now

 New York was always known as the mecca of Hip-Hop, originally.
 But more and more regions were producing their own Hip-Hop music sound.
 Different regions around the US had their distinct twist on Hip-Hop music, and the same also applied to the dance.
 Over the years, New York still introduced many party dances like the Harlem Shake, etc. The Southern Hip-Hop sound was also getting more popular, and a lot of moves came out of that Area, ATL stomp, Bankhead Bounce, etc. South Central LA introduced it’s Krumping dance style, and Oakland CA introduced a style called TURF.
-New York’s next generation of dancers have styles called Get Lite/Lite Feet, and Flexing, as with other cities like Memphis Jookin’, and Jerkin’ from LA.
+New York’s next generation of dancers have styles called Get Lite/Lite Feet, and Flexing (although Flexing is more rooted from Dancehall), as with other cities like Memphis Jookin’, and Jerkin’ from LA.

 To me, this generation’s freestyle dances represent the same spirit as how Hip-Hop dancers would freestyle during Hip-Hop’s golden era in the mid 80’s and 90’s.
 We are still researching about these more current styles and will post more updates as we learn.
 One thing is for sure though, that the social dance aspect of Hip-Hop is still going strong in with each recent generation, with dances like the Harlem Shake, Chicken Noodle Soup, Dougie, Cat Daddy, etc. It isn’t any different than all the social dances from the 80s/90s.
 Some of the moves are even very similar to another in terms of mechanics, but the feel is just adjusted to the rhythms when applied to the music today.

 (I am compiling more info together to create another section just for Krumping, Turfing, Flexing, etc. The more I see the really good dancers of these styles, the more I am appreciating them.
 Keep you posted).